djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/README.md

 ### Architecture Components

-- **HR Agent and App (IBM watsonx Orchestrate)**: The HR agent acts as the central orchestrator, managing user interactions and delegating tasks to appropriate skills in the HR App.
+- **Supervisory Agent and App (IBM watsonx Orchestrate)**: The Supervisory agent acts as the central orchestrator, managing user interactions and delegating tasks to appropriate tools in the HR App.

 - **HR App:** A collection of reusable tools, RAG agent powered by OpenAPI and metadata descriptions.
 Each tool is designed to perform a specific HR-related task, such as:
 Checking time-off balances